Profitability, financial position and cash flow

 The interim report for the parent company was prepared in accordance with the Swedish Annual Accounts Act (1995:1554) and the Securities Market Act (2007:528), in compliance with recommendation RFR 2 Accounting for Legal Entities, of the Swedish Financial Reporting Board.

-The Parent Company's net sales amounted to SEK 23 million (23), and profit after financial items to SEK 10 million (25).
-This amount includes revenues of SEK 8 million (20) from shares in Group companies.
-Net investments in non-current assets totalled SEK 0 million (0).
-The Parent Company's financial net debt at the end of the period amounted to SEK 8 million, compared to SEK 44 million at the beginning of the fiscal period.
+The Parent Company's net sales amounted to SEK 12 million (12), and profit after financial items to SEK 2 million (2).
+This amount includes revenues of SEK 0 million (0) from shares in Group companies.
+The Parent Company's financial net asset at the end of the period amounted to SEK 57 million, compared with a financial net debt of SEK 44 million at the beginning of the period.

 Transactions with related parties